Mutiny on the Bounty: Tahiti

 Huggan died on 10 December.
 Bligh attributed this to "the effects of intemperance and indolence ... he never would be prevailed on to take half a dozen turns upon deck at a time, through the whole course of the voyage".
 For all his earlier favoured status, Christian did not escape Bligh's wrath.
 He was often humiliated by the captain—sometimes in front of the crew and the Tahitians—for real or imagined slackness, while severe punishments were handed out to men whose carelessness had led to the loss or theft of equipment.
 Floggings, rarely administered during the outward voyage, now became increasingly common.
 On 5 January 1789 three members of the crew—Charles Churchill, William Muspratt and John Millward—deserted, taking a small boat, arms and ammunition.
 Muspratt had recently been flogged for neglect.
 Among the belongings Churchill left on the ship was a list of names that Bligh interpreted as possible accomplices in a desertion plot—the captain later asserted that the names included those of Christian and Heywood.
 Bligh was persuaded that his protégé was not planning to desert, and the matter was dropped.
-Churchill, Millward and Muspratt were found after three weeks and, on their return to the ship, were flogged.
+Churchill, Muspratt and Millward were found after three weeks and, on their return to Bounty, were flogged.

-From February onwards, the pace of work increased; more than 1,000 breadfruit plants were potted and carried into the ship, where they filled the great cabin.
+From February onwards, the pace of work increased; more than 1,000 breadfruit plants were potted and carried onto Bounty, where they filled the great cabin.
 The ship was overhauled for the long homeward voyage, in many cases by men who regretted the forthcoming departure and loss of their easy life with the Tahitians.
 Bligh was impatient to be away, but as Richard Hough observes in his account, he "failed to anticipate how his company would react to the severity and austerity of life at sea ... after five dissolute, hedonistic months at Tahiti".
 The work was done by 1 April 1789, and four days later, after an affectionate farewell from Tynah and his queen, Bounty left the harbour.